-This is what propelled me to the fish market to buy a pair of wild salmon heads.
-Upon making the stock, I was surprised to find the smell pleasant and the stock as savory as any chicken stock with a delicacy all its own …. was easy to make too, just two hours from start to finish 😊
+This propelled me to fish market to buy a pair of wild salmon heads.
+On making the stock, I was surprised to find the smell pleasant and the stock as savory as any chicken stock with a delicacy all its own …. easy to make too, two hours from start to finish 😊

 Fish Head Stock